Te-k/harpoon/README.md

 To configure harpoon, run `harpoon config` and fill in the needed API keys.

-Then run `harpoon config -u` to download needed files.
+Then run `harpoon update` to download needed files.
 Check what plugins are configured with `harpoon config -c`.

+See the [wiki](https://github.com/Te-k/harpoon/wiki) for more information.

 # Usage